 - Google Analytics: Free tool used to track all traffic, sources, and goal completions.
 You have a lot of configuration power here.

 - Call Rail: Use this to set up call tracking.
 Ideally, you can port your business number here and track everything.

 - Gravity Forms: WordPress Plugin we use to integrate into our form tracking through Google Analytics

 After Your Foundation Is Solid, You Can Build Your House

-Nobody wants to put a ton of effort building a house on sand.
+Nobody wants to put much effort into building a house on sand.
 Online marketing is the same way.
-If you don’t focus on doing things the right way first you’re going to end up putting the cart before the horse and starting over somewhere along the line.
+If you don’t focus on doing things the right way first, you will end up putting the cart before the horse and starting over somewhere along the line.

-If you followed my instructions above you should have met the minimum requirements to start marketing your firm effectively online.
+Following my instructions above, you should have met the minimum requirements to start marketing your firm effectively online.

 Successful online marketing for small law firms will accomplish two things:

 - Help build your brand and reputation = This equals more referral partners